microsoft/maro/docs/source/key_components/rl_toolkit.rst

 Scheduler
 ---------

-A ``Scheduler`` is an iterable object responsible for driving an episodic learning process and recording roll-out performances.
-In the simplest case, it repeates the rollout-training cycle a set number of episodes.
+A ``Scheduler`` is the driver of an episodic learning process.
+If no explicit exploration is required, the learner uses the scheduler to repeat the rollout-training cycle a set number of episodes.
+For algorithms that require explicit exploration (e.g., DQN and DDPG), there are two types of schedules that a learner may
-Optionally, a callable early stopping checker can be registered if one wishes to terminate learning as soon as some conditions are met.
-For algorithms that require explicit exploration (e.g., DQN and DDPG), users can implement the ``get_next_exploratin_params`` interface, so that the scheduler will generate exploration parameter values for each episode.
-The generated values can either follow a pre-defined schedule, such as the ``LinearParameterScheduler`` and ``TwoPhaseLinearParameterScheduler`` provided in the toolkit, or a dynamic mechanism where the next values are determined based on the performance history.
+follow:

+* Static schedule, where the exploration parameters are generated using a pre-defined function of episode number.
+See ``LinearParameterScheduler`` and ``TwoPhaseLinearParameterScheduler`` provided in the toolkit for example.
+* Dynamic schedule, where the exploration parameters for the next episode are determined based on the performance history.
+Such a mechanism is possible in our abstraction because the scheduler provides a ``record_performance`` interface that allows it to keep track of roll-out performances.

+The

 Agent Manager